 This policy uses the most recent government guidelines including the temporary continuity direction published in October 2020 which makes it clear that schools have a duty to provide remote education for state-funded, school-age children unable to attend school due to coronavirus (Covid-19).
-The policy also draws from advice from trade unions and builds on the best practice developed during the period of school closure in spring and summer 2020.
+The policy also draws from advice from trade unions and builds on the best practice developed during the periods of school closure during this time.